 Philp (2010) considered Fine-leaved Fumitory to have declined in recent years, giving only three tetrad records (Cuxton and Westwell), whereas ten were given in Philp (1982).
 However, out of those ten tetrads recorded earlier, five were clustered inland of Walmer/Kingsdown, and more recent investigation has shown that the species still remains in this area, with finds made near East Studdall and Chillenden; so the assessment of decline needs to be taken with caution.
-Additionally, new locations have emerged since 2010, so that there are ten recent tetrad records, as many as recorded in the 1971-80 survey, but not necessarily the same tetrads.
-It is now almost entirely an East Kent plant.
+Additionally, new locations have emerged since 2010, so that there are 13 recent tetrad records (14 monads), more than as recorded in the 1971-80 survey, but not necessarily the same tetrads.
+It is now almost entirely an East Kent plant (although in 2019 present in